vernvriereen/psyche/psyche-book/src/enduser/join_run.md

 The variables that should be set are the following:

-- `RPC`: The RPC url of one of your private Solana provider
+- `RPC`: The RPC url of one of your private Solana provider.
-- `WS_RPC`: The websocket url of the same private Solana provider
+- `WS_RPC`: The websocket url of the same private Solana provider.
 - `RPC_2`: The RPC url of your other private Solana provider.
 If you don't have one, use a public alternative.
 For example, https://api.devnet.solana.com for Devnet.
 - `WS_RPC_2`: The websocket url corresponding to the other private Solana provider, or the public counterpart if you don't have one.
 For example, wss://api.devnet.solana.com for Devnet.
 - `RUN_ID`: The ID of the training run you will join.